loganihrishi/Healthcare-Management-System/README.md

 - Saved appointments to ./data/Appointments.json
 - Process finished with exit code 69`

+## Phase 4: Task 3
+I think there are several ways in which the cohesion can be increased and coupling can be reduced.

+1. In order to reduce coupling, I am planning to break the console-based UI into multiple classes.
+This way, each class will have access to only the necessary information, and the overall design will become more modular and easier to maintain.
+With this approach, I can ensure that the UI components are loosely coupled, and changes in one component will not affect the others.

+2. I have realized that the current type of relationships between the components of my GUI is leading to the creation of multiple instances of the super class, which is taking more memory.
+To address this, I plan to incorporate the Singleton Design Pattern.
+By doing so, I will ensure that there is only one instance of the main window throughout the application, and this will significantly reduce the memory usage.
+Moreover, this design pattern will also ensure that the state of the window remains consistent across all the components.

+3. After careful consideration, I believe that the classes in the model package are currently in good shape, and they do not require any refactoring at the moment.
+I have ensured that these classes follow good coding practices and adhere to the SOLID principles, which has resulted in a clean and maintainable codebase.
+   As such, I will focus my efforts on improving the UI components, which require more attention.
 ## UML Class Diagram
 <img height="400" src="data/UMLDiagram.png" width="800"/>